Meet the team

-I am delighted to join The Strand Veterinarian in May 2021 and am proud to be part of such a progressive and compassionate veterinary team.
+I was delighted to join The Strand Veterinarian in 2021 and am proud to be part of such a progressive and compassionate team of veterinary professionals.
 Our ‘time to care’ practice model and fear-free handling techniques mean that our patients can be nurtured and healed in a comforting environment.

 I adore cats!!
 I am passionate about providing them with the refined and focused veterinary care that they deserve, so that they can live long, healthy, and fulfilling lives.
 Last year I successfully completed examinations with the Australian and New Zealand College of Veterinary Scientists to achieve an additional formal qualification in Medicine of Cats, to equip me with the skills and knowledge to provide the highest standard of care possible.